 Demonstrations can occasionally affect road travel.

 Terrorists are very likely to try to carry out attacks in Tunisia and there have been a number of attacks in recent years.
-A state of emergency – in effect since a suicide attack on a police bus on 24 November 2015 – has been extended several times, most recently on 14 June 2017 by 4 months.
+A state of emergency – in effect since a suicide attack on a police bus on 24 November 2015 – has been extended several times, most recently on 10 February 2018 by one month.
 You should be vigilant at all times and follow the advice of local security officials, including in and around religious sites.